PaNOSC-ViNYL/ase/doc/ase/calculators/vasp2.rst

 .. _Si band structure: https://cms.mpi.univie.ac.at/wiki/index.php/Si_bandstructure

-The VASP manual has an example of creating a `Si band structure`_ - we can easily reproduce a similar result, by using the ASE VaspFileIO calculator.
+The VASP manual has an example of creating a `Si band structure`_ - we can easily reproduce a similar result, by using the ASE Vasp2 calculator.

 We can use the ``directory`` keyword to control the folder in which the calculations take place, and keep a more structured folder structure.
 The following script does the